 Sometimes people are not happy with the shape of their ears, or they have been involved in an accident that deformed the original shape.

 Otoplasty surgery is the procedure used to correct misshapen or protruding ears.
 Some people may find that their ears are disproportioned to their head or are asymmetrical.
 Others may have ears that fold inward or lack a fold, giving them a larger appearance.

 All of these issues can be corrected with otoplasty to yield a more pleasing look.
 Otoplasty surgery operates only on the outer portion of the ear, so hearing is not affected.
 Surgery can also be done specifically on the ear lobe to repair tearing or stretching.

 Confidence and trust in your facial plastic surgeon are of paramount importance.
 During the consultation, the surgeon will examine the structure of the ears and discuss the possibilities for correcting the problems.
 Even if only one ear needs to be pinned back, resized, or reshaped, surgery will probably be recommended on both ears to achieve the most natural, symmetrical appearance.

 After you and the surgeon decide that you or your child will have the procedure, your surgeon will discuss the process.

-Under normal conditions, Otoplasty requires approximately two hour
+Under normal conditions, otoplasty requires approximately two hours.

 Are You A Candidate for Otoplasty?